Monogramm/autodiscover-email-settings/README.md

 ### Usage

-[traefik](https://github.com/containous/traefik) can proxy your containers on docker, on docker swarm, and on a wide range of orchestrators
+[traefik](https://github.com/containous/traefik) can proxy your containers on docker, on docker swarm, and on a wide range of orchestrators.
+You can also achieve this with another proxy like [Nginx](https://www.nginx.com/) for instance.

 #### docker